Henry P. Lowe, born February 1844

 Luck must have been with the Artillery, as they lost only 2 officers and 13 enlisted men killed in battle and 28 enlisted men by disease.
 Those numbers are very low for any units that served in the Civil War.
 Disease alone killed thousands.

 There is no one today who can say if Henry enlisted in the army because of political beliefs or if, at only 17 years old, he was drawn to the excitement of war.
 Normally, I would think it a bit unusual for a 17 year old from the Calais area to muster into a unit organized in Portland, which is quite a distance away.
-However, Calais was a ship building town and many of its residents sailed often to Maine, Massachusetts and, in my own collateral lines, actually made it to San Francisco and China in the 1870s and 1880s.
+However, Calais was a ship building town and many of its residents sailed often to ports in Maine, Massachusetts and, in my own collateral lines, actually made it to San Francisco and China in the 1870s and 1880s.
 I do wonder, though, if Henry had parental permission to join up or if he ran off to Portland on his own.

 Either way, he was a brave young man who served during what must have been four very long years of a horrendous war.